 Ignorance is Bliss?

 We enjoyed our time in Europe.
 My investments were on autopilot, and I did a great job of not checking the balances regularly, if at all.
-Other than an occasional glimpse at our total net worth on Personal Capital, I didn’t give my portfolio much thought.
+Other than an occasional glimpse at our total net worth on Empower, I didn’t give my portfolio much thought.

 That changed when we returned.